neilkuan/cdk-common/API.md

 Where to place the network interfaces within the VPC.

+This requires `vpc` to be specified in order for interfaces to actually be placed in the subnets.
+If `vpc` is not specify, this will raise an error.

-Only used if 'vpc' is supplied.
-Note: internet access for Lambdas requires a NAT gateway, so picking Public subnets is not allowed.
+Note: Internet access for Lambda Functions requires a NAT Gateway, so picking public subnets is not allowed (unless `allowPublicSubnet` is set to `true`).

 ---